supercoffee/wordle-guesser/README.md

 ## Todos

-* make suggestions clickable
 * prevent entry of non-words
-* make UI nice with material
+* implement entropy ranking for word suggestions
 * add support for quordle